 Admission Requirements: Minimum background for admission includes intermediate microeconomics and macroeconomics, at least one semester of calculus (two for Ph.D.) and undergraduate statistics.
 Some students are admitted conditional on their taking certain prerequisites.
-The submission of GRE scores is only required for students applying for financial aid.
+The submission of GRE scores is strongly recommended and is required for students applying for financial aid.

 Master's Degree Requirements: The Master of Science in agricultural and resource economics and the Master of Arts in economics require core courses in micro-economics (ECG 505 or ECG 700), macroeconomics (ECG 506 or ECG 703), statistics (ST 504) and applied econometrics (ECG 561).
 Both degrees have thesis and elective requirements.
 The Master of Economics is a non-thesis degree with two options: (1) Ph.D.
 Preparatory and (2) Applied Economics and Policy Analysis.
 Both options require a core of ECG 700 (or ECG 505), ECG 703 (or ECG 506), ST 514 and ECG 561.
 In addition ECG 765 is highly recommended for Option 1 while Option 2 also requires ECG 562.
 Both options have elective requirements.
-Accelerated Bachelor's/Master's degree programs are available for all three Master's degrees.